PaperPlane01/equinox-front-end/README.md

-## Equinox
+## Aphelion
-Equinox is a blogging web application built with Spring Framework and ReactJS.
+Aphelion is a blogging web application built with Spring Framework and ReactJS.

 ## Used frameworks and libraries for client application